Genaker/laragento/README.md

 ## Seed Magento table data

-Using Laragento togather with https://github.com/orangehill/iseed we can generate a new seed file based on data from the existing Magento database table.
+Using Laragento together with https://github.com/orangehill/iseed we can generate a new seed file based on data from the existing Magento database table.